 Backup agent.
-In addition, to having a trustworthy agent, it is a good idea to have a backup agent in case the first agent becomes incapacitated or no longer wants to serve as agent.
+In addition, to have a trustworthy agent, it is a good idea to have a backup agent in case the first agent becomes incapacitated or no longer wants to serve as an agent.
 If you do name alternates, make sure the document is very clear about when the alternate takes over and what evidence he or she will need to present when using the power of attorney.

 Third-party accounting.
 One way to prevent an agent under a power of attorney from exploiting the principal is to require the agent to provide an accounting to a third party.
-The third party could be a family member or a friend.
+The third-party could be a family member or friend.
 It doesn’t have to be a formal accounting; it can be a summary of the financial transactions.
 The power of attorney document can provide the details on what information needs to be provided to whom and how often.

 Limit powers.
 The durable power of attorney can provide detailed instructions on the various powers the attorney-in-fact may carry out.
 You can make it as broad or as limited as you want.
 For example, you can allow your agent to pay bills, but not to change your will.
 One of the most important powers in the power of attorney document is the power to gift.
 One way to prevent abuse is to strictly define when gifting is allowed and how much the agent can give.